Cskelton77/pokedex/README.md

     Failed searches 404 and the app does nothing, maybe it should display a message that no result was found.

-4. Add mobile friendly CSS
-    Priority was on mimicking the "actual" device so this has led to a very non-responsive design that only works on a horizontal phone.
-I'm sure I could think of a way to represent this on a one-screen device but I have not.

-5. Evolution feature does not handle non-linear evolutions.
+4. Evolution feature does not handle non-linear evolutions.
     Eevee can evolve into multiple Pokemon, presumably some other pokemon also do this, and the evolution chain reader does not handle this well, as it is expecting an a->b->c or